I don't own Harry Potter, but I hope that this story is satisfactory.

-Umbridge from last times experience realised ignoring Hermione was not going to make the problem go away, if anything it would only make it worse, so she came over to her side and bent down "What is it this time, Miss Granger?" she whispered
+Umbridge, from last time's experience, realised that ignoring Hermione was not going to make the problem go away, if anything it would only make it worse, so she came over to her side and bent down.
+"What is it this time, Miss Granger?" she whispered.

 "I've already read Chapter Two," said Hermione.

 "Well then, proceed to Chapter Three."
 Umbridge said frowning.